alanzanattadev/atom-molecule-dev-environment/DOCUMENTATION.md

 ---

-## Target Strategy
+## Plan Strategy

 This is the part where you get to use the imports you previously added to your file.
-Make sure you didn't forget those [imports](#requirements), and then add the **getStrategyForTarget(target: TargetConfig)** function as in:
+Make sure you didn't forget those [imports](#requirements), and then add the **getStrategyForPlan(plan: PlanConfig)** function as in:

 ```
 export default {